kyungho-ryu/u2g_POMDPy/README.md

 ## Urban environment
 To realize multi-UAV environment of this study, we use the SUMO (simulation of urban mobility) simulator that is an open source simulator for urban vehicular and pedestrian traffic.
-We import a part of Berlin map, a 2×2 $km^2$ Mahattan grid shown in Figure 4a and divide this environment region into 25 serving cells of 400×400 m2 like in Figure 2 considering UAV A2G coverage as an aerial base station.
-Each cell is indexed sequentially from c0 to c24.
+We import a part of Berlin map, a 2×2 $km^2$ Mahattan grid and divide this environment region into 25 serving cells of 400×400 $m2$ like in figure considering UAV A2G coverage as an aerial base station.